-This was a British carrierborne air attack on the coastal town of Elmas and the airfield at Cagliari on the Italian island of Sardinia within the context of ‘Hats’ to run reinforcements through the Mediterranean for Admiral Sir Andrew Cunningham’s Mediterranean Fleet, and at the same time to provide a diversion from the primary undertaking (1/2 September 1940).
+'Smash' was a British carrierborne air attack on the coastal town of Elmas and the airfield at Cagliari on the Italian island of Sardinia within the context of 'Hats' to run reinforcements through the Mediterranean for Admiral Sir Andrew Cunningham’s Mediterranean Fleet, and at the same time to provide a diversion from the primary undertaking (1/2 September 1940).

-The ‘Hats’ force comprised Force ‘B’ (the reinforcement for the Mediterranean Fleet) and the whole of Vice Admiral Sir James Somerville’s Gibraltar-based Force ‘H’, comprising the battle-cruiser Renown, fleet carrier Ark Royal, light cruiser Sheffield, and 17 destroyers of the 8th and 13th Destroyer Flotillas, with the exception of the unmodernised battleship Resolution, which was deemed too slow for involvement.
+The 'Hats' force comprised Force 'B' (the reinforcement for the Mediterranean Fleet) and the whole of Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H', comprising the battle-cruiser Renown, the fleet carrier Ark Royal, the light cruiser Sheffield, and 17 destroyers of the 8th and 13th Destroyer Flotillas, with the exception of the unmodernised battleship Resolution, which was deemed too slow for involvement.

 It was at 08.45 on 30 August that Somerville’s forces and the reinforcement for the Mediterranean Fleet departed Gibraltar.
 Somerville’s forces steered a zigzagging anti-submarine course to the east at 15.5 kt.
 In essence, the 'Hats' plan was that the ships of Force 'H' should accompany Force 'B' as far as a position to the south-east of Sardinia before turning back to Gibraltar, whereupon the reinforcements would steam through the Sicilian Narrows to a rendezvous with the Mediterranean Fleet.